-- In marked RCW clusters, cavity trees are marked with blue-white-blue painted bands.
-Units must be fully aware of this distinction; some activities within the marked RCW clusters but cannot be conducted within 50 ft. of the cavity tree.
-The following bulleted paragraphs can be used as a reference. - Violators, and those in their chain of command, can be prosecuted under federal or state law for willful noncompliance.
-Prohibited actions under Public Law 93-205, The Endangered Species Act of 1973, and MCIEAST-MCB CAMLEJ/Base Orders concerning the RCW and marked buffer zones including the following activities - The cutting or damaging of Pine Trees is prohibited.
-Intentional cutting or damaging pine trees of any size should be avoided including driving through young, planted pine forests.
-Damage to RCW cavity trees, including attaching wires, trip flares, or other devices. - Any digging within 50 ft. of the cavity tree. - The firing of artillery/mortars within RCW buffer zone. - Bivouacking, in marked RCW clusters.
-Establishment of command posts or any defensive fighting positions occupied for longer than two hours within the RCW buffer zone. - "Tree topping" antennas, girdling pine trees with communications wire, burying cable or climbing pine trees with tree gaffs within marked RCW clusters. - Use of generators or portable lighting systems within the marked RCW clusters. - CS, Riot Control Agents (RCA), smoke pots, or High-Capacity (HC) smoke will not be used or set up within the buffer zone.
-Smoke generators and smoke pots will not be set up within 200 feet of marked cavity tree.
-The smoke may drift through the marked RCW clusters. - Heavy digging (mechanical), or establishing vehicle fighting positions, tank ditches, trench lines, fighting holes, or deliberate defensive positions. - Establishing camouflage netting within marked RCW clusters. - The removal or destruction of RCW signs marking a restricted area. - Any act which results in the shooting, wounding, killing, capturing, or collecting of any RCW, the destruction of its eggs, the destruction of its nesting sites, or the attempt to engage in such conduct is prohibited.
+- Violators, and those in their chain of command, can be prosecuted under federal or state law for willful noncompliance.
+Prohibited actions under Public Law 93-205, The Endangered Species Act of 1973, and MCIEAST-MCB CAMLEJ/Base Orders concerning the RCW and marked buffer zones including the following activities. - The cutting or damaging of Pine Trees is prohibited.
+Intentionally cutting or damaging pine trees of any size should be avoided, including driving through young planted pine forests.
+Damage to RCW cavity trees is to be avoided, including attaching wires, trip flares, or other devices. - Any digging within 50 feet of cavity trees within marked RCW buffer zones. - The firing of artillery/mortars within the RCW buffer zone. - Bivouacking, in marked RCW clusters.
+Establishment of command posts or any defensive fighting positions occupied for longer than two hours within the RCW buffer zone. - "Tree topping" antennas, girdling pine trees with communications wire, burying cable, or climbing pine trees with tree gaffs within marked RCW clusters.

+- Use of generators or portable lighting systems within the marked RCW clusters. - CS, Riot Control Agents (RCA), smoke pots, or High-Capacity (HC) smoke will not be used or set up within the buffer zone.
+Smoke generators and smoke pots will not be set up within 200 feet of the marked cavity tree.
+The smoke may drift through the marked RCW clusters. - Heavy digging (mechanical), or establishing vehicle fighting positions, tank ditches, trench lines, fighting holes, or deliberate defensive positions. - Establishing camouflage netting within marked RCW clusters. - The removal or destruction of RCW signs marking a restricted area. - Any act that results in the shooting, wounding, killing, capturing, or collecting of any RCW, the destruction of its eggs, the destruction of its nesting sites, or the attempt to engage in such conduct is prohibited.
 Any such event shall be reported to Range Control and EMD.